With its buttery graham cracker crust and salty finish, this silky dessert makes a palate-pleasing finale to any meal.

 - Pour mixture into the parchment-lined pan.
 Spread evenly, using the bottom of a small measuring cup to help pack down and smooth the surface, forming a ½-inch thick crust.

-In an electric mixer on medium-high speed, mix cream cheese and sugar until fluffy and there are no chunks of cream cheese.
+- With an electric mixer on medium-high speed, mix cream cheese and remaining ½ cup sugar until fluffy.

-Add eggs one at a time, mixing well, and then add vanilla.
+- Add eggs one at a time, mixing well, then add vanilla.

 Cajun Bacon Caramel Sauce

-Add cream and butter into the skillet with the bacon grease, and stir.
+- Add cream and butter to bacon grease, stirring until combined.
 Let stand for 15 minutes.